Want to get involved with Wimbledon, but don't know where to start, then Host have you covered with the perfect beginners guide to Wimbledon.

 Student accommodation has come a long way in recent years; nowadays you can expect far more than simply a bedroom and kitchen area to live in.

 If you choose to live in purpose-built accommodation such as Host, there’ll be a whole range of additional benefits that you won’t get with a privately rented house share or even some university accommodation.

 Not only will you benefit from on-site staff to take delivery of those all-important online orders, but they will be on hand to answer any questions or deal with any issues you may have – including maintenance problems.

-And when you need a change of scenery from the four walls of your bedroom, or if you want to meet and socialise with other students, head to the property’s communal facilities.
-From large common rooms with TVs and quiet study rooms to games rooms and gyms, you’ll never be short of something to do living at Host.
+And when you need a change of scenery from the four walls of your bedroom, or if you want to meet and socialise with other students, head to the property’s social spaces.
+From large common rooms with TVs and quiet study rooms to games rooms, fitness suites and even roof terraces, you’ll never be short of something to do living at Host.